mcwalinski/meanstack/README.md

 $ node server.js

-in your browser visit localhost:3000 the app should load up there.
+In your browser visit localhost:3000 the app will load up there.

-in {project root}/config/db.js you can point this project to your own mongo database.
-It is currently pointing to a dummy database we've set up with mongolab.com
+In {project root}/config/db.js you can point this project to your own MongoDB database.

-You can create your own mongo database locally or create one for free at https://mongolab.com/
+You can install your own MongoDB server locally and create a database or create one for free at https://mongolab.com/